CarlLiu1994/Online-News-Popularity-Prediction-1/README.md

 # Online-News-Popularity-Prediction
+*This is a group project done by Hanqiu Yang, Haoyun Peng, Carl liu and Chuxin Piao under guidance from Prof Zhenglin Qi from GWU Decision Science Department.

 ## Dataset Review
 Our group chose to use the Online News Popularity Data Set from UCI Machine Learning Repository:https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity